 The Anker Soundcore Flare 2 is the best budget speaker for bass we've tested.
 Overall, this portable Bluetooth speaker is a more affordable alternative to our top picks, and it offers a standout bass performance compared to other products at this price point.
 This speaker reproduces a good amount of bass right out of the box, but its sound customization features help it to stand out from the pack.
 Bass lovers can use the BassUp preset to add more thump to the mix, and the graphic EQ gives you control of the speaker's sound across the frequency range, so you can manually control the amount of rumble you feel.

 Available in both Black and Blue color variants, this small speaker has rings of light around its edges, allowing you to set the mood as you listen to your favorite tunes.
-Thanks to its versatile design, you can use it to bring your music with you everywhere you go, and the over eight-hour battery life lets you enjoy long listening sessions without interruption.
-It's small and lightweight, and it's rated IPX7 for water resistance, which helps protect it in case you use it outdoors.
-That said, it doesn't get quite as loud as the Anker Soundcore Motion Boom, which is disappointing if you want to fill a larger area with sound.
+Thanks to its versatile design, you can bring your music everywhere you go, and the over eight-hour battery life lets you enjoy long listening sessions without interruption.
+It's small and lightweight and is rated IPX7 for water resistance, which helps protect it if you use it outdoors.
+It doesn't get as loud as the Anker Soundcore Motion Boom, which is disappointing if you want to fill a larger area with sound.

 Jan 13, 2023: No changes in product picks after verifying their accuracy and availability.